The term “brain surgery” refers to various medical procedures that involve repairing structural problems in the brain.

-Not all of these conditions require brain surgery, but many may be helped by it, especially if they pose a risk for worse health problems.
+Not all of these conditions require brain surgery, but many may be helped by it, especially if they pose a risk for more serious health problems.
 For example, a brain aneurysm doesn’t require open brain surgery, but you may need open surgery if the vessel ruptures.

 There are several different types of brain surgery.
 The type used depends on the problem being treated.